-3. Castle of San Giusto:
+3. Visit the Castle of San Giusto and its city view:

+The Castle of San Guisto is one of the most famous places to visit in Trieste Italy.
 At its entrance, you can see the real statues of "Mikeze and Jakeze", the two automata that indicate the hours on the bell tower of the Trieste Town Hall.

 With its strategic location on top of the hill behind the Piazza Unita' d'Italia, the fortifications offer astonishing views over the city and the Gulf of Trieste.

-In the museum, housed in the Captain's House, guests can appreciate the Late Gothic San Giorgio Chapel and Giuseppe Caprin's sumptuous Sala Veneta.
+Visitors can appreciate the Late Gothic San Giorgio Chapel and Giuseppe Caprin's sumptuous Sala Veneta.

 It also includes a rich collection of weapons dating from the twelfth century to the nineteenth.

 Visiting the Castle of San Giusto is one of the best things to do in Trieste.
 I have been there many times, mostly for summer events and parties.

 Opening Times: Every day, 10 am-7 pm.

 Address: P.za della Cattedrale, 3, 34131 Trieste TS, Italy